TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Project Proposal Specifications.md

 - What impact will the engineering, manufacturing, or final product have on public health, safety, and welfare?
 - Are there global, cultural, social, environmental, or economic factors that must be considered?

+NEC Article 427 [4] Part V covers the codes regarding Induction Heating, and Part VII covers the Controls and Protection.
+Notably if the controller contains an off switch it should not be able to enerize automatically while in the off position, and selecting off should open all ungrounded conductors.

 ## Survey of Existing Solutions - Cole

 Research existing solutions, whether in literature, on the market, or within the industry.
 Present these findings in a coherent, organized manner.
 Remember to cite all information that is not common knowledge.

 Lochinvar already has many industrial solutions for induction heater controllers.
 Lochinvar's boilers and water heaters often contain a Smart Touch Control [1] that allow the user to control the heater's setpoint and many other parameters.
 Lochinvar also sells a complete control panel [2] available for purchase for about $5300.

+You can also find simple controllers sold by companies, such as Automation Direct's SOLO Basic Temperature Controller [3] for much cheaper, closer to $52 or $150.
+However, these controllers would still need to be interfaced with additional hardware to actually control the induction heating.
+Likewise the 100 ms sampling rate [3] may be too slow to properly control the induction heating if there is a sudden spike in temperature.
+In induction heating, temperature spikes may rise thousands of degress in fractions of a second.

 ## Measures of Success - Aaron